iKarmaaa123/terraform-mongodb-devops-project/README.md

   default = "US_EAST_1"
 }
 ```
-Specifies the region where the MongoDB Atlas cluster will be deployed.
+- Specifies the region where the MongoDB Atlas cluster will be deployed.
 The default region is US_EAST_1.

-Atlas Project Name:
+<h4> Atlas Project Name </h4>
 ```hcl
 variable "atlas_project_name" {
   type    = string
   default = "terraformProject"
 }
 ```
-The name of the MongoDB Atlas project.
+- The name of the MongoDB Atlas project.
 The default project name is terraformProject.

-Atlas Organization ID:
+<h4> Atlas Organization ID </h4>
 ```hcl
 variable "atlas_org_id" {
   type    = string
   default = "65e24d75b0bbab5dbe0ebe25"
 }
 ```
-The organization ID for MongoDB Atlas.
+- The organization ID for MongoDB Atlas.
 This ID is used to associate the project with the correct MongoDB Atlas organization.
 The default organization ID is 65e24d75b0bbab5dbe0ebe25.

-CIDR Value for Atlas Database:
+<h4> CIDR Value for Atlas Database </h4>
 ```hcl
 variable "atlas_cidr_block" {
   type    = string
   default = "192.168.0.0/21"
 }
 ```
-Specifies the CIDR block for the MongoDB Atlas database.
+- Specifies the CIDR block for the MongoDB Atlas database.
 This is used for networking and access control purposes.
 The default CIDR block is 192.168.0.0/21.

-Username for MongoDB Atlas Account:
+<h4> Username for MongoDB Atlas Account </h4>
 ```hcl
 variable "username" {
   type    = string
   default = "user-1"
 }
 ```
-The username for the MongoDB Atlas database user account.
+- The username for the MongoDB Atlas database user account.
 This user will have access to the database.
 The default username is user-1.

-MongoDB Atlas Cluster Name:
+<h4> MongoDB Atlas Cluster Name </h4>
 ```hcl
 variable "mongodbatlas_cluster_name" {
   type    = string
   default = "myFirstProject-Cluster"
 }
 ```
-The name of the MongoDB Atlas cluster.
+- The name of the MongoDB Atlas cluster.
 The cluster is where the databases will be hosted.
 The default cluster name is myFirstProject-Cluster.

-IP Address for Database Access:
+<h4> IP Address for Database Access </h4>
 ```hcl
 variable "ip_address" {
   type = string
   default = "86.157.19.11"
 }
 ```
-The IP address allowed to access the MongoDB Atlas cluster.
+- The IP address allowed to access the MongoDB Atlas cluster.
 This is used for IP whitelisting to ensure only trusted IPs can connect to the database.
 The default IP address is 86.157.19.11.

 <h3> Terraform.tfvars </h3>
 To override the default values, create a terraform.tfvars file with your custom values: